mulugetakem/elma/README.md

 About This Project
 --------
 With the widespread adaptation of Autonomous vehicles, cyber security is  of utmost value.
 This is a fun project intended to extend ELMA's functionality.
 This project is based on [Elma](http://klavinslab.org/elma/).
-The Repo is forked from ELMA.
 In the project I'll demonstrate how to implement a cyber defence mechanism against commonly known network layer attacks.
 We'll specifically implement defense and protection mechanism against DoS and D-DoS attacks.
+The project demonstrates how two separate docker images can communicate via Elma's event and process.

 **Installation**
 -------